 Tulane University School of Engineering - Master of Science - Biomedical Engineering (New Orleans, LA)

 A native of Birmingham, Daryl Flanagan graduated with honors from Auburn University in 2009.
 After college she came home to the Magic City to work for several years at a local pain management clinic.
 Daryl returned to school at the University of South Alabama to complete the Physician Assistant program, graduating with a Master's degree in Health Sciences.
 She is Board Certified by the National Commission on Certification of Physician Assistants (NCCPA).
-As a Physician Assistant, Daryl works collaboratively with Dr. Andrew Cordover and Dr. Cherie Miner to provide compassionate, efficient, and patient-centered care.
+As a Physician Assistant, Daryl works collaboratively with Dr. Charles Carnel and Dr. Andrew Cordover to provide compassionate, efficient, and patient-centered care.
 She is a former student athlete with a firsthand outlook on the challenges of coping with orthopedic injuries.
 Daryl's experiences as a patient have driven her passion for sports medicine and orthopedics.